 Who can qualify for a HELOC?

-- You have a low debt-to-income ratio, generally 43 percent or below
+- Homeowners with a low debt-to-income ratio, generally 43% or below

-- You need good or excellent credit, or a score of at least 670 to qualify for a good interest rate.
+- Homeowners with good or excellent credit (a score of at least 670 to qualify for a good interest rate)

-A home equity loan works like a HELOC, in the sense that you borrow against your home’s value minus your remaining mortgage.
-The biggest difference?
-A home equity loan allows you a lump sum upfront, and the monthly payments are fixed thereafter.
+A home equity loan is similar to a HELOC in that it lets you borrow against the home’s value minus your remaining mortgage.
+Unlike a HELOC, you receive a lump sum upfront, and monthly repayments are fixed for the life of the loan.

-Like the other financial products on this list, you can use a home equity loan for a home remodeling project, consolidate high-interest debts, college costs or any other goal.
+Like a cash-out refinance or HELOC, you can use a home equity loan to launch a home remodeling project, consolidate high-interest debts, pay for college costs or fund any other short- or long-term goal.

-- You get a lump sum payout, and you can pay it back over time.
+- You receive your money in a lump-sum payout, which can be paid back over time.

 Disadvantages of a home equity loan: